audiopixel/pixelmixer/README.md

 AudioPixel develops custom lighting technology and sound-reactive visual programming.

-For 5+ years we have helped artists create interactive installations, programmed nightclub lighting systems, toured with musicians, designed stages with custom lightshows for multi-day festivals, and lit up Burning Man art cars and sound camps.
+For 5+ years we have built our own lighting projects, helped artists create large scale interactive installations, programmed nightclub lighting systems, toured with musicians, designed stages with custom lightshows for multi-day festivals, and lit up Burning Man art cars and sound camps.
+Currently we are on the third revision of refining our in-house lighting software package.

 In our quest for optimizing AudioPixel's live programming techniques, PixelMixer was born.

 Our aim was to develop a platform we could use for any installation or stage design we could dream up.

+Now we are releasing it to the world in the hopes that it might benefit interactive light for all.

 ![AudioPixel Show](https://github.com/hepp/audiopixel3/blob/master/docs/audiopixel-cubes1.jpg)